kognise/website/src/content/writing/pickleball.md

 <img style='max-width: 480px; margin: 0 auto;' src='/writing-images/pickleball/player-shouting-score.png' alt='A scrawled drawing of a woman holding a pickleball paddle shouting "0-5-2!"' width='1920' height='1080' />

-The player on the right (player 1) begins by serving diagonally.
-They call out "0-0-1."
+The player on the right (player 1) of the serving team begins the game by calling out "0-0-1" and then serving the ball diagonally across the court.
 Now, only the serving team can ever win a point.
 Two things can happen:

 - If the serving team commits a fault (either a failed serve or the opposing team "scores") all positions and labels stay the same and player 2, on the left at the start, serves next.
 No points are earned by any team.
 - If the serving team scores (in other words, the receiving team commits a fault) the serving team wins a point.
 Then, the members of the serving team switch positions, **keeping server numbers the same**, and *the player who served last time serves*.